Six Sigma in Pharma Brand and Sales Management: Applying The Black Belts Concept Jack Welch – (Sales Management 19)

 The concepts of Green Belts, Black Belts, and Master Black Belts come from the Six Sigma quality improvement methodology, which was popularized by Jack Welch during his leadership at General Electric (GE) in the 1990s.

-So what is this concept?
-Says Jack Welch:
+So, what is this concept?

 Green Belts: